xavs/aws-maven/README.md

 * `6.0.0`
     - Updated to the latest versions of aws-sdk and maven-wagon.
     - Changed order of aws credential resolution strategy.
+    - Added support of all regions defined in aws-sdk.

 ## License